There are many unintelligent organizations

 Our proven concept: the intelligent organization

 The intelligent organization is a proven, pragmatic management philosophy.
-It’s detailed in our book, The Intelligent Organization (3rd Edition).
+It’s detailed in our book, Data Science for Decision-Makers & Data Professionals.
 An intelligent organization is sensitive, fast, smart, innovative, and agile.
 This allows them to achieve their desired results in many areas much more easily.

 - Does your organization have an all-round vision and a crystal-clear strategy?

 - Is management aware of what’s happening in its environment, the competition, society, and the workplace?

 - Does the organization make decisions in line with the strategy, and is there alignment between various departments and teams?

 - Do they consistently look at the key performance indicators, and do they analyze the performance-driving forces behind it?

 2. Data-driven technology

 - How is your company’s analytical capacity?
 How far and deep does it go?